CBeerta/Bliss/README.md

 # INSTALLATION:

 * Untar the archive into your webservers directory.
-* Pull submodoles: `git submodule init` then `git submodule update`.
-Or Download manually and put them into the `vendor` directory.
+* Use [composer](http://getcomposer.org/) to install all vendor packages
-* Open the `php/config.ini.sample` in your favorite editor and follow the instructions in that file.
+* Open the `config.ini.sample` in your favorite editor and follow the instructions in that file.
 Save as `config.ini`
-* Then run `php php/index.php --update` from the commandline
+* Then run `manage.php --update` from the commandline
 * After you've run the update you can open the page in your browser.

 # Running on OpenShift